-When you complete the process, you’ll have valuable ministry experience, a meaningful relationship with a Summit staff member, and a friendship with a group of like minded friends.
+When you complete the process, you’ll have valuable ministry experience, a meaningful relationship with a Summit staff member, and a friendship with a group of like-minded friends.
 You can even earn seminary credits along the way.

 Who Should Apply?

-So if you’re exploring your call to vocational ministry and want to be intentionally challenged in a gospel-saturated setting, please complete an interest form.
+So, if you’re exploring your call to vocational ministry and want to be intentionally challenged in a gospel-saturated setting, please complete an interest form.
 The Institute Leadership team will connect with you to hear more of your story and help discern if this is the right next step for you.

-What our interns are saying…
+What our apprentices are saying…

-“The internship helped me learn how to start ministries from the ground up and it … taught me how to think critically about ministry and how to implement a vision to a group of people that will lead them to desire to grow in the gospel.”
+“The program helped me learn how to start ministries from the ground up and it … taught me how to think critically about ministry and how to implement a vision to a group of people that will lead them to desire to grow in the gospel.”

-Internship Job Descriptions
+Apprenticeship Job Descriptions

-Intern Expectations to The Summit Institute
+Apprentice Expectations for The Summit Institute

-- Interns are men and women at/above the age of a college senior who either desire, or are intrigued by, vocational ministry or have an affinity to serve the church at a high volunteer capacity role and seek to be developed towards that end.
+- Apprentices are men and women at/above the age of a college senior who either desire, or are intrigued by, vocational ministry or have an affinity to serve the church at a high volunteer capacity role and seek to be developed towards that end.